Tame Those Post-Meal Spikes! 14 strategies to avoid high blood glucose after eating

 11. Bring on the fibre!

 When reading a nutritional panel, have you ever wondered why we subtract the fibre amount from the carb amount, and then give insulin only for this “net carb” amount?
 It’s because of the mediating affect of fibre on glucose levels in the blood.
-Our bodies do not digest insoluble fibre (the “roughage” found in wheat bran, whole grains, celery and many fruit/vegetable skins); it simply travels through the digestive tract, sweeping up as it goes along.
+Our bodies do not digest insoluble fibre (the “roughage” found in wheat bran, whole grains, celery and many fruit/vegetable skins); it simply travels unchanged through the digestive tract, sweeping up as it goes along.
 Since it doesn’t get digested, it doesn’t affect blood glucose.
-On the other hand, insoluble fibre (the gummy, sometimes gel-like material in oats, barley, strawberries and apples) is thought to change the structure of food in the stomach, which slows the rate at which starches are broken down as they are digested, and so helps to level out post-meal blood sugar.
-As a result, increasing your intake of dietary fibre may make an impact on the post-meal rise in blood glucose.
+On the other hand, soluble fibre (the type of fibre found in oats, barley, strawberries and apples, which absorbs water and so creates a gummy, gel-like material) is thought to change the structure of food in the stomach, which slows the rate at which starches are broken down as they are digested, and so helps to level out post-meal blood sugar.
+As a result, increasing your intake of soluble fibre may reduce the post-meal rise in blood glucose.

 A statement from the Nutrition Therapy chapter of the 2018 Diabetes Canada Clinical Practice Guidelines6, though not specifically addressing the needs of children and teens with T1D, reads: